 The type of treatment employed will depend on your child’s symptoms, gender, and age.
 It also depends on the severity of the condition.
 If your child has PTSD, it can be treated.
-Diagnosis very early on is the key.
-Treatment and therapy can help enhance your child’s development and give him relief.
+Diagnosing it early on is the key.
+Treatment and therapy can help enhance your child’s development and give her relief.
 There are two ways of treatment:

 1. CBT (Cognitive Behavioural Therapy)

-A child psychiatrist will help a child work on his anxiety so that he can get the skills to manage it better and deal with the memories associated with the traumatic event.
+A child psychiatrist will help a child work on her anxiety so that she can get the skills to manage it better and deal with the memories associated with the traumatic event.

 2. Anxiety Medication

-The child psychiatrist can prescribe medicines for depression or anxiety which can help your child feel much calmer.
+The child psychiatrist can prescribe medicines for depression or anxiety, which can help the child feel much calmer.

-Recovery will depend on the child’s resilience, the support he receives from his family and community and his skills with coping.
+Recovery will depend on the child’s resilience, the support she receives from her family and community, and her coping skills.
 Recovery times vary but can happen within six months.

 - Provide support and look for counselling for children and teenagers who have been through trauma.

-- Tell others, like your child’s school or friends about his PTSD so that you can collectively make a plan for treatment
+- Inform your child’s school and friends about her PTSD, so that you can collectively make a plan for treatment

-- Discuss with your child’s doctor on what other types of healthcare he will receive.
-This may be from a team of counsellors, psychiatrists, therapists, and social workers.
-Keep informed of his various needs.
+- Consult your child’s doctor and discuss if there are other types of healthcare she will receive.
+The treatment may be from a team of counsellors, psychiatrists, therapists, and social workers.
+Be informed of your child’s various needs.

 - Be in touch with other parents whose children have PTSD and take support from your local community.